 1.4 Record-keeping of complaints or grievances received

-The responsible department for the record keeping of complaints or grievances received is the Back Office / Account Opening Department.
+The responsible department for the record keeping of complaints or grievances received is the Compliance Department.
 In particular, the Head of Back Office, or his/her designee, will keep a record of each complaint and the measures taken for the complaint’s resolution.

 The complaint shall be registered once it is receives on an internal archive and in an appropriate manner.
-The Head of Back Office, or his/her designee, shall maintain a central record of all complaints that includes the following information:
+The Head of Compliance Department, or his/her designee, shall maintain a central record of all complaints that includes the following information:

 - name, address and account number (if available) of the complainant;